SnorreFagerland/virushistory/collection/vms/wank/readme.md

 Technically, the worms were simple.
 Historically, they were consequential.
 They demonstrated how shared trust and poor credential hygiene could be weaponized at network scale, years before formal security operations centers or standardized response playbooks existed.
 Attribution was never conclusively established, but that mattered less than the precedent they set.
 WANK and OILZ helped mark the transition from isolated computer pranks to network-aware ideological intrusion — a moment when connected systems stopped being academic conveniences and started being strategic liabilities.

 The two files here are minor variations of the WANK worm.
 OILZ had some more changes - notably changed the process name to OILZ_.. instead of NETW_..
 There are also references to another variant of WANK that only spread on EASYNET, DEC's own internal network.
-This veriant specifically avoided spreading to the New Zealand DECNET area, reportedly because New Zealand had declared itseøf a nuclear-free zone.
+This variant specifically avoided spreading to the New Zealand DECNET area, reportedly because New Zealand had declared itself a nuclear-free zone.

 These WANK sources were graciously donated to VHP from Dr. Vesselin Bontchev.